yonyu/personalized_chatbot/Readme.md

 >
 > setx OPENAI_API_KEY "your-api-key-here"
 >
-> Add to the system Environment variables
+> Or add OPENAI_API_KEY to the System Environment variables

 ## Set up Python
 Use Microsoft Store to install the latest Python (3.12.4)